guhan/zerotociso/docs/CRYPTOGRAPHY.md

 ## Key Escrow
-- Fair Cryptosystems: secret keys are divided and given to an independent third party
+- **Fair Cryptosystems**: secret keys are divided and given to an independent third party
-- Escrowed Encryption Standard: Gives the government a way to decrypt ciphertext
+- **Escrowed Encryption Standard**: Gives the government a way to decrypt ciphertext